CHISQ.DIST Function

 1. The data(population) should be from a random sample to be analyzed, and decisions should be taken.

-2. The variables of the population should be independent, which implies a variable should contribute to one and only one category.
-For example, Employee ID should be of numeric variety only.
+2. The population's variables should be independent, which implies that each variable should contribute to one and only one category.
+For example, Employee ID should be of the numeric variety only.

 3. This test is not applicable when the expected frequencies are minor.
 Therefore, we have two solutions if the expected frequencies are negligible ( if values are less than 5).